Migalhassss/Libft/README.md

-# libft - 42 School Project
+# Libft - 42 School Project

 The `libft` library is a fundamental project in the 42 School curriculum, which requires you to reimplement some standard C library functions as well as create additional utility functions.